Pabla007/-60_Days_of_code/README.md

 D[29,60] - Completed 6.21-6.25 In lesson 6 and I really like how we calculate the edge through the kernel.

 d[30,60] - Completed [6.26-6.28] In lesson 6 and i have watched Andrew NG video for more detial in CNN.

+D[31,60] - Completed 6.29-6.32] In lesson 6 and read the medium post by which was really interesting.